gap-packages/francy/js/README.md

 * RELEASE - This workflow runs the [ReleaseTools](https://github.com/gap-system/ReleaseTools) scripts for commits on `master`.
 This will TAG the code, generate the documentation and create a release on GitHub.
 * NPM_PYPI - This workflow publishes the Python Jupyter extensions and the JavaScript NPM modules when a TAG is created.

+All developments should happen on the branch `develop` and to release just create a pull request to `master`.

 # Package Structure